krismyu/website-repo-with-vids/content/blog/2013/06/organizing-elicitation-items.md

 Title: Organizing elicitation items
 Date: 2013-06-23 16:45
+Author: Kristine Yu
 Latex:
-Category: Tutorials
-Tags: ldc-kiy, fieldwork
+Tags: ldc-kiy, fieldwork, tutorial
 Slug: organizing-elicitation-items
-Author: Kristine Yu

 In this tutorial, we cover strategies for organizing data within an elicitation session as well as across elicitation sessions, including: